 Here’s the big problem: The amount of your advance will not come close to covering the amount of time it will take you to write the book.
 Let’s assume that you spend just 10 hours a week on writing your book, and that it takes you a total of 8 months to finish it.
 That’s 320 hours you have invested in writing this book.
 Assuming you get a $5,000 advance, that means your hourly rate for writing the book was $15.63.
 For reference, I spent around 25 hours a week on TLARS, for 9 months.

 So this brings up the obvious question: When are you going to find time to write this book?
 If you already have a full-time job, then your nights and weekends are probably going to disappear for a few months.
 If you work for yourself as I do, then you may have to make the tough decision to turn down some work in order to work on your book.
-Which is what I decided to do.
+This is what I did.

 Now another option is to bring on a co-author.
 This halves the work for you, but of course it also halves the amount of the advance you get, and the amount you make from any royalties in the future.